 Nicknamed the “Jewel of the Chesapeake Bay," North Beach is hopping with things to do, like the free summer concerts, beach-side movies and Friday Night Farmers’ Market.
 For things to see, try the Classic Car Cruise-In, Bayside History Museum, or Wetlands Overlook Park.
 If you’re looking for something active, rent a kayak or paddleboard; take a walk on the seven blocks of waterfront; hook bait at the public fishing pier; or bike on the half-mile-long boardwalk with bike path.
 Did we mention there’s a beach, too?

-23 Baltimore Harbor
+23 Baltimore's Inner Harbor

 Baltimore's crown jewel is best experienced from the water, via charter boat or water taxi.
 If you bring your own vessel, try to time it when one of the concerts is performing at the Pier Six Pavilion on the harbor—boats idle outside to catch the performances.
-Grab a drink at the tiki barge and take a picture of the iconic Domino's Sugar sign, while ships unload their sugar cargo and the wafting aroma of molasses is sent across the water.
+Grab a drink at the tiki barge and take a picture of the iconic Domino's Sugar sign, while ships unload their sugar cargo and the wafting aroma of molasses drifts across the water.